laurelmackenzie/grammatical-variation-metastudy/README.md

 of the variable is not mentioned in the publication.
 - **data.source**: source of data on the variable, as reported in the publication
 - **coder.notes**: coders' notes on the variable

+### Reference
+Mansfield, John, Henry Leslie-O’Neill, and Haoyi Li.
+2023.
+Dialect differences and linguistic divergence:
+A crosslinguistic survey of grammatical variation. *Language Dynamics and Change* 13:232–276.